louisitvn/slate/source/index.html.md

 </script>
 ```

-Emotsy Builder is written with a well-designed structure that allows for easy and straightforward customization.
+BuilderJS is written with a well-designed structure that allows for easy and straightforward customization.
 For example, you can add your own custom widget to the library alongside the default ones such as Text, Image, Video, Social Network Icons, and more.
 Check the right panel's JavaScript tab to learn how to create a custom widget.

 By extending the Widget base class, your MySampleWidget will automatically inherit all the common widget behaviors like drag-and-drop functionality, and support for moving, duplicating, and deleting.
 You can also define its own characteristics, such as title and thumbnail, by overriding the corresponding methods.